 So take a moment to really evaluate yourself before you post that picture.
 Is it really encouraging people towards God?
 Or is it a seductive selfie with a Bible verse underneath?

-3. Who will benefit by me posting this picture?
+3. Who will benefit from me posting this picture?

-Will my followers benefit by me posting a picture of my family and I at a football game?
+Will my followers benefit from me posting a picture of my family and I at a football game?

 Will I benefit by posting the picture of my family and I at the football game?